IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 	* Or use Git Command :
 	>	git clone https://github.com/IBM/Banking-digitalization-using-hybrid-cloud-with-zSystem.git

-2. Review the *index.html* file in order to understand how the program works.
+2. Review the *index.html* file in order to understand how it is working.

-3. Review the *bankingAPI.js* file in order to understand how the program works.
+3. Review the *bankingAPI.js* file in order to understand how the script works.
 	![alt text](images/bankingCodeJS.png "JS Code")
 	* Change the customer ID if needed.
 It has been hardcoded for this sample code.
-	> NOTE: You can change the customer identifier though the *identifier* folder in this Github repository.
+	> NOTE: You can change the customer identifier through the *identifier* folder in this Github repository.
 1000 customers has been generated, meaning it represents 1000 different banking customers.
 	* Replace **IBM_CLIENT_ID** & **IBM_CLIENT_SECRET** variables by yours and save the file.

 ## 2. Run the Banking application